caio-ferreira-dev/caio-ferreira-dev/README.md

 <h1>Hi there 👋, I'm Caio Ferreira</h1>

-- 🎓 JavaScript Backend Developer
+- 🎓 TypeScript Fullstack Developer

 - 💼 I've worked at <a href="https://anjunexpress.com.br" target="_blank">Anjun Express</a>, solving infrastructure issues and building API's in a microservices architecture.

-- 🔭 I'm currently focusing in learning Front-end and DevOps stacks, and i'm also looking for job oportunities.
+- 🔭 I'm currently focusing in learning react native for mobile interfaces, and i'm also looking for job oportunities.
 <br></br>

 <h1>Stack</h1>